burnedpopcorn/FNaF-AllStars-WebGL/README.md

-# FNaF-Allstars-PSVita
+# FNaF-Allstars-WebGL
-A recreation of all main 4 FNaF games for the PS Vita (And I'm probably gonna try and make a Web Port, as always)
+A recreation of all main 4 FNaF games for the ~~PS Vita~~ Browser

 ## Controls
 ```